Self-Hosting Specify 7

 Simple example NGINX configuration for Specify 7:

-See docker-compositions/all-in-one/nginx/specify.conf or specify7/nginx.conf
+See docker/all-in-one/nginx.conf or podman/all-in-one/nginx.conf, or refer to specify7/nginx.conf

-Example Docker Compose Configurations
+Example Container Compose Configurations

 :incoming_envelope: Click here to request access, including your GitHub username, member institution, collection, and any additional questions or notes you have for us.